ElmerAFM/ElmerAFM/README.md

 ## sup
 - 💻 Studying comp sci
 - 🔑 Want to focus on practicing cybersecurity
-- 📕 Currently working on ✨studies✨
+- 📕 Currently working on studies
 - 😴 Your average guy that is interested in music and plays videogames aswell.
-- 🗣️ Can work either english or spanish speaking people
+- 🗣️ Can work with either english or spanish speaking people
 - 😎 Feel free to talk to me about anything

 <!--